 Field-hunting tip

-Look in hydrothermal mineralized zones in metamorphic rock country — that is the host setting where billwiseite typically forms.
+Look in hydrothermal mineralized zones in metamorphic rock country, the host setting where billwiseite typically forms.
 If you start seeing galena, sphalerite, annabergite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crystalline aggregates habit, so train your eye for that shape before scanning the outcrop.